ymilkessa/nostr-bot-app/README.md

   DirectMessageEventBuilder as DMB,
 } from "nostr-bot-app";

-// Create a new NostrBotApp instance. const nostrApp = new NostrBotApp({
+const nostrApp = new NostrBotApp({
   privateKey: "your private key here",
   relays: ["wss://your-relay-url-here"],
 });

-// Add the direct message handler to the bot. nostrApp.onDirectMessageEvent(async function (
+nostrApp.onDirectMessageEvent(async function (
   dmObject: DirectMessageEvent,
   botRef: NostrBotApp
 ) {
-  // Create a new direct message evente.
-  // (This class handles the encryption.) const replyDM = await DMB.createDirectMessageEvent(
+  const replyDM = await DMB.createDirectMessageEvent(
     botRef.getPrivateKey(),
     dmObject.pubkey,
     "Hello there!"
   );

-  // Sign the event.
   const signedReplyDM = botRef.signEvent(replyDM);

-  // Simply return the signed event data.
-  // (The bot will post it.)
   return signedReplyDM.getSignedEventData();
 });

-// Allow the bot to connect to the relays. nostrApp.waitForConnections();
+nostrApp.waitForConnections();

 //